 Protein 2g; Carbohydrates: 32g, Lipids: 6g; Glycemic Index: 15.

-This post was first published 9 September 2013 but is now completely updated, including the recipe quantity for macaron shells.
-Have you made this raspberry macaron filling?
-The good news is you can now hit the stars and leave a review!
+This post was first published 9 September 2013 but is now being updated, including the recipe quantity for macaron shells.
+More step-by-step images will come shortly.

 Lori